crustio/crust-wiki/docs/validator.md

 ## To become a validator

 To become a validator of Crust Network requires you to have a certain amount of storage resources, a high-quality network, as well as configured nodes ready.

-Currently, you can join the Maxwell to become a validator.
-For details, please refer to the description of validators (nodes) in [Maxwell Overview](preview-network-maxwell.md).
+For details, please refer to the description of validators (nodes) in [Validator Guidance](validatorGuidance.md).